juan-josue/ornipedia/README.md

 - [ ] Improve Model Accuracy - Retrain the model with a larger and more diverse dataset to enhance prediction accuracy.
 - [ ] Manual Species Entry and Lookup - Allow users to manually enter species data and search for species information.
 - [ ] Improve Identification Flow - Further streamline the user experience during the bird identification process.

-## Demo Account
-For your convenience, you can use this account to test out the application.
-- Email: demo-user@demo.ca Password: 111111

 ## Links
 - [Live Demo](https://ornipedia.vercel.app/)